Greensburg tornado: Kiowa County

-Due to Greensburg's size, the city did not have its own emergency services at the time of the tornado; those services were provided by Kiowa County.
 The county employed a part-time emergency manager who was responsible for the entire county's emergency plan in case of a disaster.
 Before the tornado, the county relied on an informational pamphlet from the 1990s as its emergency action plan; the pamphlet reportedly provided inadequate information in the event of a significant disaster.
-The pamphlet itself was lost during the tornado and was never located.
+The pamphlet itself was lost during the tornado and was never located to be fully examined.

+Due to Greensburg's size, the city did not have its own emergency services at the time of the tornado; those services were provided by Kiowa County.
+Additionally, a major emergency response group compromising of ambulance services existed within Kansas EMS Region III, including Kiowa County, prior to the tornado.
+These services were utilized within 24 hours following the tornado.

 State of Kansas

 The Disaster Mitigation Act of 2000 required the state of Kansas to outline policies and requirements for cities regarding county and city-level mitigation.
 The plan, released in November 2004 and titled the Kansas Hazard Mitigation Plan (KMHP), stated that "mitigation be addressed in the required comprehensive emergency management plan developed by each county"; Kiowa County did not meet this requirement at the time and no punitive action was taken by the state of Kansas to enforce the requirement.
 The Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA) led the state of Kansas to establish the Kansas Commission on Emergency Planning and Response (KCEPR), which was formed to ensure that the EPCRA was being followed.
 The KCEPR specifically focused on addressing emergencies involving hazardous industrial materials, but was later adopted by local emergency planning committees to address community-level hazards.